outbe/outbe-l2-contracts/docs/adrs/0001-consumption-record.md

           event.
     - Reverts: EmptyBatch, BatchSizeTooLarge, InvalidCall

-- exists(uint256 tokenId) -> bool
+- exists(uint256 crId) -> bool
     - Returns whether a record exists.

-- getData(uint256 tokenId) -> ConsumptionRecordEntity
+- getData(uint256 crId) -> ConsumptionRecordEntity
     - Returns the full record structure.

 - balanceOf(address owner) -> uint256
     - Returns a number of tokens owned by the given address.
 -
 - tokenOfOwnerByIndex(address owner, uint256 index) -> uint256
-    - Returns the tokenId at the given index for the owner.
+    - Returns the crId at the given index for the owner.

 - totalSupply() -> uint256
     - Returns total number of stored tokens (monotonic increment on submission).